dal211/ClassProjectinBaseR/README.md

 # ClassProjectinR
 This is a class project written in R for CS544 Fundamentals of Analytics in R at Boston University.
-It briefly analyzes data on undergraduate college majors and their income progression through the variables of starting salary and mid-career salary(10-15 years out)
+It briefly analyzes the relationship between selecting an undergraduate major and its income potential through the variables of starting median income and mid-career median income (10-15 years out).

 "Final Project Using Tidyverse.R" - click here to view my R code -> https://github.com/dal211/ClassProjectinR/blob/master/Final%20Project%20Using%20Tidyverse.R